top of page

 Having tried some of the most popular diffusers to tackle aggression between my boys - and spending a lot of time and money (so you don't have to!) - I thought I'd share my experiences to help make your decision a little bit easier.
 There's an overwhelming amount of cat-calming products on the market, and while diffusers make up a large chunk, there are also sprays, supplements, collars, herbal treats and more.

 I know all too well what it's like living with stressed out kitties that take their frustrations out on each other; a lot of the time, it's hard to pinpoint exactly what those stressors are.
 Pheromone diffusers aren't a miracle cure and won't eliminate the root cause of any particular behaviour.
-It's recommended to use them in conjunction with other necessary changes or advice from a behaviour specialist.
+It's recommended to use them in conjunction with other necessary changes or advice from a behaviourist.

 Whether you're completely new to diffusers or looking for more information, this article covers five well-known brands that have been tried and tested by myself (and my two boys, Drax and Simba).
 Including comparisons, advantages and disadvantages; and benefits according to the type of behaviour your cat is exhibiting.